Back to knowledge baseCOMPLIANCE

 What is the NIS2 directive?

-In Belgium, NIS2 has been transposed into national legislation.
-This means Belgian organisations that fall within the scope have concrete obligations regarding risk management, incident reporting and securing their systems.
+In Belgium, NIS2 has been transposed into national law through the act of 26 April 2024.
+This means Belgian organisations falling within its scope have concrete obligations around risk management, incident reporting and the security of their systems.

 Who falls under NIS2?

-NIS2 significantly expands the scope compared to NIS1.
+NIS2 expands the scope considerably compared with NIS1.
 The directive distinguishes two categories:

 - Essential entities: energy, transport, water, finance, healthcare, digital infrastructure